magma-design-system/magma/projects/stencil/src/components/mds-table/readme.md

 ### `selectAll(select?: boolean) => Promise<void>`

-Selects all elements or none, depending
+Selects all elements or none, works only if `selectable` is true.

 #### Parameters